US Futures Steady Ahead of Key Speech by Fed Chair Powell

 The Committee is expected later today to release a statement that would be followed by remarks from Chairman Jay Powell at a news conference.
 The market is largely expecting to hear more on the major issues, including inflation, interest rates, and steps toward reducing bond purchases.

-While it’s too soon for the US central bank to announce a specific date on when Fed officials will make their first move to ease asset purchases, investors will anticipate hearing how does the Fed intends to tackle rising inflation pressures in the medium-term.
+While it’s too soon for the US central bank to announce a specific date on when Fed officials will make their first move to ease asset purchases, investors will anticipate hearing how the Fed intends to tackle rising inflation pressures in the medium-term.

 In previous speeches, Chairman Powell has reiterated the Fed views the current surge in prices as a transitory element of the rapidly expanding economy.
 In his view, once the economic activity reaches a balanced state, the one-off factors causing prices to rise will dissipate, leading to a drop in the rate of inflation.